shashanksi2009/PiFMStation/README.md

          * Easy to use .
          * Playlist play .
          * Various extensions support .
-         * Display current and upcoming song .
-         * Best performance and sound .
+         * Best performance and loud sound .

 ## Setup